 It is illegal for businesses to sell food at any time after its use by date, or to alter the date without the manufacturers permission.
 If you see such items you can tell the proprietor of the business of their legal obligation.

-If you purchase an item of food past its use by date you can either return the item to the premises or contact us at Environmental Health Line
+If you buy food past its use by date you can either return the item to the premises or contact us at:

-It should be noted that officers from the Environmental Health Department check for the presence of such foods on sale after the 'use by' date has expired during routine unannounced inspections.
+Environmental Health Officers check for foods on sale after the 'use by' date has expired during routine unannounced inspections.

 'Best before' dates

 This date mark indicates the date before which food is at its best.
-It is applicable to most foods other than highly perishable ones (such as frozen food, dried foods like cereals, canned foods like soup and baked beans, and crisps and confectionery).
-After this date food may still be edible and not dangerous to eat, but the appearance and quality may suffer (for example crisps may become soft).
+It applies to most foods other than highly perishable ones (such as frozen food, dried foods like cereals, canned foods like soup and baked beans, and crisps and sweets).
+After this date food may still be eaten and not dangerous to eat, but the appearance and quality may suffer (for example crisps may become soft).

-The best before date will only be applicable if stored according to the instructions on the label such as 'store in a cool dry place' or 'keep in fridge once opened'.
+Foods with a best before date must be stored as stated on the label such as 'store in a cool dry place' or 'keep in fridge once opened'.

-It is not an offence for businesses to sell or use food past its 'best before' date, however, if the food is unfit or of poor quality an offence may have been committed, and you can highlight the product to the proprietor of the business, or return the product.
+It is not an offence for businesses to sell or use food past its 'best before' date, however, if the food is unfit or of poor quality an offence may have been committed, and you can tell the food business, or return the product.

 'Sell by' date and 'display until' dates

-It should be noted that generally this date will be accompanied with an appropriately recognised durability date such as a 'use by' or 'best before' date.
+It should be noted that usually this date will be shown with another date such as a 'use by' or 'best before' date.

 Some foods do not have to carry a date mark.
-These foods are normally bought for use within a very short period of time and it is clear when the quality is deteriorating.
-This applies to fresh fruit, vegetables and some cakes.
+These foods are normally bought for use within a very short period of time and it is clear when the quality is poor, such as fresh fruit, vegetables and some cakes.

 Food which is not pre-packed is unlikely to carry a date mark, (such as meat from a butcher).
 Other foods include alcoholic drinks, sugar, salt and vinegar which last for such a long time that a date mark is not necessary.

-The word organic is used to describe food grown without most artificial fertilisers or pesticides and in a way that emphasises crop rotation, making the most of natural fertilisers and ensuring that the life of soil is maintained.
+The word organic is used to describe food grown without most artificial fertilisers or pesticides and uses crop rotation, natural fertilisers and ensuring that the life of soil is maintained.